What is Learning?

-- Second, the change in knowledge or behavior has to be relatively permanent or long lasting.
+Change in knowledge or behavior has to be relatively permanent or long-lasting

 For example, If you attempt to communicate with someone in another language by looking up words in a dictionary that you quickly forget once the interaction is complete, learning did not take place because there was no permanent change in your knowledge of the second language.

-- Third, learning takes place as a result of practice or through experience.
+Learning takes place as a result of practice or through experience

 For example, Learning a second language requires much practice in pronunciation, word usage, and grammar.